-The ANDA project aims to raise awareness and support efforts to improve diversity and representation in newsrooms and coverage throughout Asia.
+The ANDA project aims to define diversity, equity and inclusion (DEI) from an Asia perspective, raise awareness about DEI and support efforts to improve diversity and representation in newsrooms and coverage throughout Asia.

 AAJA has been advocating for diversity and the fair representation of Asian American and Pacific Islander communities in the US for over 40 years.
 Its Asia chapter membership comprises media professionals who are passionate and committed to advancing diversity in the region where they live and work.

-“The discussions on diversity, equity and inclusion are just beginning in many newsrooms in this part of the world,’’ said Ha.
+AAJA-Asia President K. Oanh Ha announced the ANDA project at the journalism organization’s annual N3 conference on 3 August 2021: “The discussions on diversity, equity and inclusion are just beginning in many newsrooms in this part of the world,’’ said Ha.
 “Here at AAJA-Asia, we want to encourage and help shape those conversations for our region.
 And we want to help bring solutions to advance DEI in this fast-growing media environment that is Asia.”

-“We are excited to partner with AAJA-Asia and gain a better understanding of news diversity and inclusion in Asia’s newsrooms with the ANDA project,’’ said Anjali Kapoor, Director of News Partnerships for Facebook APAC.
+“We are excited to partner with AAJA-Asia and gain a better understanding of news diversity and inclusion in Asia’s newsrooms with the ANDA project,’’ said Anjali Kapoor, Director of News Partnerships for Meta APAC.
 “Our partnership with AAJA-Asia is part of our commitment to help the region’s news industry create more inclusive newsrooms and support a news community that is as diverse as the communities we serve at Facebook.’’

+The ANDA project’s unique selling point is that it tackles diversity, equity and inclusion in a context that’s relevant to Asia.
 “There is momentum globally to improve diversity, equity and inclusion (DEI) in workplaces as citizens around the world engage in dialogue on racial justice and equity,’’ said Gilles Demptos, the AAJA Director for Asia Pacific.
 “However, DEI issues tend to be defined from a Western perspective, which is not always relevant or applicable to other parts of the world.’’

 For more information about the ANDA project, please write to email@example.com